Jorge-Solana/Rick-and-Morty-sentiment-analysis/README.md

 - Creating a well structured documentation for further users of the API

+- Finally creating some visuals in the notebook for a more comprenhensive data

 ### Want to use it?
 For the correct use of this API, read the [documentation](http://127.0.0.1:5000/)